 **Siblings of therapy riders may register to ride in classes to promote family focused activities**

-Each lesson is 1 hour long, and consists of stretching/riding skills, and/or a trail ride, if time allows.
-The therapy program runs monthly.
+Each lesson is 1 hour long, and consists of stretching/riding skills, and/or a trail ride.
+The therapy program runs monthly from March - November.
 In our lessons we use obstacles, and games to help children develop their cognitive and dexterity skills.
 Lessons are open to riders 3 and up, who have a disability.
 We allow siblings of therapy riders to join the riding lessons, to promote family bonding, and joined activities.

 Therapeutic riding has been used to help people with many disabilities.
-Benefits to riders include:
+Some benefits to riders include:

 - Increase of physical strength